How to post a job on Facebook:

 Facebook has just come out with a tool that allows you to broadcast live videos right in your Facebook feed.
 To use it, you'll need to have Facebook set up on your phone.

 When you're finished, a recorded version of the video will automatically be added to your timeline.
 Big companies that are on top of their social recruiting game, like UPS, have already started using this tool.
 Give it a try and see if it works for your company.

-How do I create a Facebook Job Posting?
+How do I post a job on my Facebook page?

-- Look at the options under "Write Something."
+- Look at the "Create" bar, just under your profile photo.